-The Translation project requires students to render a text selected from a list of Chinese and English books recommended by teachers of the Programme as early as the beginning of the third semester, and work under the supervision of a teacher assigned by the Programme Coordinator.
-Students can choose to work on a text from Chinese to English or vice versa, and the length of the text should be about 7,000 characters in Chinese or 4,500 words in English.
+The Translation project requires students to render a text selected from a list of Chinese and English books recommended by teachers of the Programme as early as the beginning of the third semester (for part-time students), or the beginning of the second semester (for full-time students).
+All students work under the supervision of a teacher assigned by the Programme Coordinator.
+Students can choose to work on a text from Chinese to English or vice versa, and the length of the text should be about 7,000 characters for Chinese or 4,500 words for English.
 Students are required to submit their translations by three instalments and to meet with their supervisors individually for follow-up discussions.
-The final version of their work should be submitted with an introduction of about 4,000 characters in Chinese or 2,500 words in English written in the Target Language of their project.
-The total output of the project is about 7,000 words (English) or 11,000 characters (Chinese).
+The final version of their work should be submitted with an introduction of 3,200-4,000 characters in Chinese or 2,000-2,500 words in English written in the target language of their project.
 In the introduction, students are expected to describe and explain the distinctive features of the source text, their translation goals, strategies and target readers, and to critically evaluate their own work by citing examples from it and relevant theories as appropriate.

 Students undertaking an Interpreting project have to analyse a video or audio recording of an interpreted meeting.
 The interpretation should be conducted from English to Chinese or vice versa, and the length of the meeting should be about 20 minutes.
 The recording, both the original and the interpretation, has to be transcribed, if no transcripts are available.
-Students are required to produce an essay of 5,000 words (English) or 8,000 characters (Chinese) in either language of their choice, excluding the transcripts.
+Students are required to produce an essay in either Chinese or English (5,000 words in English; 8,000 characters in Chinese), excluding the transcripts.
 Students can focus their analysis on omissions or additions in interpretation, semantic or pragmatic equivalence, as well as the overall quality of the interpretation.
 Students are expected to cite Translation or Interpreting theories in their analysis where appropriate.
 In the process of writing, students are required to meet with their supervisors individually on a regular basis to discuss their work and progress.